 - 3 tablespoons fruity extra virgin olive oil, plus extra for oiling the bowl, work surface and baking pan

 - 1 small handful wild garlic (about 40g) washed and drained

 - Put the flour into a large bowl with the yeast and salt, and stir to mix.
 Pour 300ml warm water into the dry ingredients and stir to combine.
 Depending on your flour, you may need to add more warm water, to form a soft, sticky dough.
 Cover the bowl with a cloth and leave for 10 minutes.

 - After ten minutes is up, oil your work surface generously, spreading the oil with your hands.
 Keeping your hands oily, turn out the dough onto the oiled surface.
-At the stage, the dough will be sloppy and seem unmanageable.
-Just knead it lightly for 10 seconds, by repeatedly scooping it up in your fingers and flopping it over onto itself.
+At this stage, the dough will be sloppy and seem unmanageable.
+Just work it lightly for 10 seconds by repeatedly scooping it up in your fingers and flopping it over onto itself.
 Oil the inside of the bowl and put the dough back in.
 Cover the bowl with the cloth – and leave the oil on the work surface for the next kneading.

 - Let the dough rise for ten minutes, then turn it out and knead lightly again for ten seconds.
 Return to the bowl and cover.
 Repeat this process one more time (totalling three rounds of kneading).
 Return it to the oiled bowl, cover it with the cloth and leave it to sit for about 1 hour, until doubled in size.